mavlink/MAVSDK-docs/en/api_reference/classdronecore_1_1_mission.md

 Downloads a vector of mission items from the device (asynchronous).

-The mission items are downloaded from a drone.
+The method will fail if any of the downloaded mission items are not supported by the [DroneCore](classdronecore_1_1_drone_core.md) API.

 **Parameters**